649 N. Spring St. Los Angeles, CA 90012 | map |

 "When the Sing Lee Theatre opened in 1962, it became a premier destination for Cantonese opera fans in Chinatown, Los Angeles.
 The theatre owner, Chinese immigrant Tony Quon Lew, drew in crowds by inviting celebrity performers from Hong Kong at the height of the establishment’s popularity.
 In order to make this happen, Lew routinely traveled to Hong Kong, courting stars like the Eight Peonies, Mak Bing-Wing and Lee Bo-ying to visit the theatre."

-In 2016 over 500 film prints stored in the theatre were donated to the UCLA Film and Television Archive by Redcar Properties, the owner of the building.
+In 2016 over 500 cans of film stored in the theatre were donated to the UCLA Film and Television Archive by Redcar Properties, the owner of the building.
 More details and photos are lower on the page.

 Architect: Gilbert L. Leong.
 He was a native of Los Angeles and the first Chinese-American to graduate from USC's School of Architecture.